saratkumar17mss040/Coding-challenges/README.md

 40.Write a javaScript program to assign NULL to the given Object values. - objectToNull.js

-41.Write a javaScript program to Add 10 to each element of the first Array in a given list. - addTen.js
+41.Write a javaScript program to Add 10 to each element of any Array to the given number of properties. - addTen.js

 42.Write a javaScript program to extract all elements except the third element of the first Array in a given Object. - exceptThirdElement.js